nsuarezcanton/jsonplaceholder-react-native/src/components/readme.md

-#Components
+# Components

-All components are store here.
+All components are stored here.